adcirc/adcirc/docs/contributing/index.rst

 File Naming
 ^^^^^^^^^^^
-All new files should be named using a ".F90" extension where historically we have used a "*.F" extension.
+All new files should be named using a ``.F90`` extension where historically we have used a ``*.F`` extension.
 There are multiple reasons for this.
 First, the code style in the older portions of the code are a mix of fixed and free form Fortran and don't adhere to any specific standard.
-To move toward a more modern Fortran style and clearly communicate the expectations, contributors should use the ".F90" extension.
+To move toward a more modern Fortran style and clearly communicate the expectations, contributors should use the ``.F90`` extension.
 Second, this allows us to use the extension as a marker for new code which can be subject to additional linting and compiler checks.

 Fortran Standards
 ^^^^^^^^^^^^^^^^^